iwsql/trainingdml-ai-extension/README.md

 - Examples:
+  - Dota-v1.5 Dataset:
+    - [Item example-Dota-v1.5 Dataset](examples/DOTA-1.5 Dataset/whu_buildings_trainingdata_0000.json): Shows the basic usage of the extension in a STAC Item
+    - [Collection example-Dota-v1.5 Dataset](examples/DOTA-1.5 Dataset/collection.json): Shows the basic usage of the extension in a STAC Collection

+  - Whu building Dataset:
-  - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item
+    - [Item example-whu building Dataset](examples/WHU-building Dataset/item.json): Shows the basic usage of the extension in a STAC Item
-  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a STAC Collection
+    - [Collection example-whu building Dataset](examples/WHU-building Dataset/collection.json): Shows the basic usage of the extension in a STAC Collection

 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)